Valencia, Color and Contrasts

 You will finish your journey in the vibrant city of València.

-And, last but not least, you can savour award-winning local wines and wholesome, traditional foods, many of which are particular to their village, town or district.
+And, last but not least, you can savor award-winning local wines and wholesome, traditional foods, many of which are particular to their village, town, or district.

 Highlights